Analysis of Shuffling Beyond Pure Local Differential Privacy: Missing Proofs

+We now begin the proof of Lemma~\ref{lem:blanket-asymptotics-general}.
 We analyze the blanket divergence by deriving an asymptotic expansion based on central limit theorems (CLT).
 The general CLT-based results used in our analysis are stated below in a form tailored to our setting, with the level of abstraction kept to the minimum necessary.
 In particular, we treat the continuous case \textup{(Cont)} and the bounded case \textup{(Bound)} separately, using a triangular-array Edgeworth expansion in the former and a triangular-array moderate deviation theorem in the latter.

 \begin{theorem}[Triangular-array Edgeworth expansion after Angst--Poly~\cite{angstWeakCramerCondition2017}] Let $(X_{i,n})_{1\le i\le n,\,n\ge1}$ be a triangular array of real-valued random variables such that, for each fixed $n\ge1$, the variables $X_{1,n},\dots,X_{n,n}$ are independent and identically distributed (row-wise i.i.d.), while the common distribution may depend on $n$.
 For each $n$ set $ S_n := \sum_{i=1}^n X_{i,n}, $ $ B_n^2 := \mathrm{Var}(S_n), $ and $ F_n(x) := \Pr\left[\frac{S_n}{B_n}\le x\right]. $